Kamran-Afzali/Kamran-Afzali.github.io/_posts/HI/Unis_1_3_new.md

 #### Harvard

-Harvard University offers comprehensive health informatics programs through three distinct faculties.
+Harvard University offers several graduate programs through three distinct faculties.
 The School of Public Health provides an MSc in Health Data Science, focusing on advanced statistical and computational skills for analyzing health-related data.
 The Faculty of Medicine, in collaboration with the Institute for Biomedical Informatics, offers an MSc in Medical Sciences in Biomedical Informatics, aimed at integrating biomedical data for medical advancements.
 Additionally, the Faculty of Medicine offers a unique postdoctoral fellowship funded by the National Library of Medicine, available to doctorate holders (MD or PhD), for specialized training in biomedical informatics.
-Moreover, a collaborative program between the Faculty of Medicine and the Faculty of Arts & Sciences offers a PhD in Biomedical Informatics, with tracks in Artificial Intelligence in Medicine and Bioinformatics & Genomics, preparing students for innovative research in these cutting-edge areas.
+Moreover, a collaborative program between the Faculty of Medicine and the Faculty of Arts & Sciences offers a PhD in Biomedical Informatics, with tracks in Artificial Intelligence in Medicine and Bioinformatics & Genomics, preparing students for innovative research in these areas.

 Three faculties are involved to offer different types of programs
 - School of of Public Health : MSc in health data science
 - Faculty of Medicine (with the Institute Biomedical informatics) :
 - MSc in medical sciences in biomedical informatics